changwoo-lee/rapidMTM/README.md

 In that case, don’t forget to commit and push the resulting figure files, so they display on GitHub and CRAN.

+### References

+Liu, J. S., Liang, F., & Wong, W. H. (2000).
+The multiple-try method and local optimization in Metropolis sampling.
+Journal of the American Statistical Association, 95(449), 121-134.